Team-Peryton/AVL-automation/README.md

 - Can be run in reverse i.e. input tail dimensions & output optimal CG location

 #### Dihedral
-- Generates wing configurations with varying dihedral angle and set spanwise dihedral location.
+- Generates wing configurations with varying dihedral angle with a set spanwise dihedral location.
 - Calculates roll and dutch roll damping modes for each configuration.
-- Runs aero analysis, generating Cl and Cd polars.
+- Runs aero analysis, generating Cl and Cd polars, and relevant stability derivatives.

 #### avl_aero_coefficients.py useage: